Month 12, Day 26, Saturday 7:00 a.m.

 With a slightly sour smile, the woman sent her off, returning the components to the back room.

-Outside, Sebastien let out a slow breath, trying to force her shoulders to react.
+Outside, Sebastien let out a slow breath, trying to force her shoulders to relax.
 ‘That was close.
 If she’d known a mere student, uncertified, was trying to buy those components, would she have reported me?’
 She shuddered.
 ‘Well, I didn’t give her my name.
 But if that’s how strict people are with the rarer, more powerful components, how am I going to get my hands on them, even if I do manage to save up the funds?’

 She was still scowling when she reached Oliver’s house, and she slipped up the stairs to his study before the servants could notice and delay her.